MAINTAINING ACTIVE STATUS IN THE SAIL PROGRAM

 SAIL’s Harbor is located in UH-385 next door to SAIL’s main office.
 When the space is not being utilized for a SAIL class or workshop, SAIL students may study here or use the computers to access their campus email, online course components, conduct research, or type up a paper.
 SAIL’s computers are networked with printers managed by Testing Office (UH-351).

 SAIL’s Harbor is equipped with an Accessible Workstation [provided by the Assistive Technologies & Accessibility Center (ATAC)].
 This Accessible Workstation is part of a CSU initiative to improve the access to information for students with disabilities.
 The goal is to improve the following areas: web accessibility, instructional materials, and procurement of electronic &information technology (E&IT).

 Student Development Activities

-Each quarter, the SAIL Program sponsors a variety of activities designed to enhance student success.
-The Quarter Kickoff event is held on a Saturday at the beginning of fall and winter quarters.
+Each semester, the SAIL Program sponsors a variety of activities designed to enhance student success.
+The Semester Kickoff event is held on a Saturday at the beginning of fall and winter quarters.
 Guest speakers at the event inform students about campus resources and offer insights on student success strategies.
-As part of the SAIL Focus Workshop series, informational workshops on various topics are offered throughout the quarter to help SAIL students succeed academically and personally.
+As part of the SAIL Focus Workshop series, informational workshops on various topics are offered throughout the Semester to help SAIL students succeed academically and personally.
 A particularly popular event, the SAIL Study Marathon occurs on the Saturday preceding final exams.
-It provides SAIL students with a quiet place to study and prepare for their final exams, term papers, and end-of-the-quarter projects.
+It provides SAIL students with a quiet place to study and prepare for their final exams, term papers, and end-of-the-semester projects.
 Students attending the event have access to computers, writing tutors, and review sessions for SAIL’s academic support classes.
 Refreshments are provided, and students receive blue books, scantrons, pencils and other supplies to equip them for finals week.